flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalistic-productivity-app-changed-my-life.md

 6. Keep track of responsibilities
 7. Plan my day and my future

-Now, Flowlist can do all these things for me, not because it's packed with menus, knobs and buttons, but because it is so radically simple.
+Now, Flowlist can do all these things for me, not because it's packed with all the usual bells and whistles, but because it is so radically simple.
 It's like lego: The building blocks are primitive but you can build anything you want.

 The ways people use Flowlist are as individual as the ways they use legos or notebooks.
-Let's look at five aspects of **how** I personally use Flowlist.
+Let's look at five aspects of **how** I personally use it.

 ### 3.1.
 Top Level Categories

-The home item is the root of the item hierarchy.
-There I created seven items as my top-level categories:
+The *Home* item is the root of the hierarchy.
+Therein, I created seven items as my top-level categories:
 <img src="/blog-images/software-development/flowlist/top_level_items.png" style="max-width:677px;margin-bottom:-20px">
-They lay the foundation for how I organize myself.
+Those lay the foundation for how I organize myself.
 I often adjust their order to reflect current priorities.
-Your approach and top-level categories could be different.
+Another person's approach and top-level categories would likely be different.

 ### 3.2.
 Upcoming

-I put appointments, stuff that I want to do soon, that is bound by deadlines or that is just relatively urgent into the top level category *Upcoming*.
-Those can also just be reminders of bigger items or projects in other top level categories.
-Of course, I prioritize the upcoming items, so that they are listed in the order I plan to check them off.
+I put appointments, stuff I'm gonna do soon, that is bound by deadlines or just relatively urgent into the top level category *Upcoming*.
+This includes reminder items that refer to bigger tasks or projects in other top level categories.
+Of course, I prioritize the upcoming items, so they're listed in the order I plan to check them off.

-I'll be able to streamline time-related perspectives like *Today* and *Upcoming* as soon as I'll introduce due dates and a time filter for Flowlist.
+By the way, time-related perspectives like *Today* and *Upcoming* will integrate much better when I will add due dates and a time filter with a calendar view to Flowlist.

 ### 3.3.
 Today